vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ## The program on the PLC

-For our sample, we use a very simple program that runs on the remote PLC.
+For our example, we use a very simple program that runs on the remote PLC.
 It has two variables: A simple counter and a static string.
 The screenshot shows how the program looks like in debugging mode.
 The counter constantly changes when the program is running.

 ![image](/assets/2024-06-03/050.gif)